-Too many individuals living in poverty are unable to access the basic products required to manage their menstrual health.
-When girls don’t have access to period products, not only do they not feel protected, but it also puts their confidence, dignity and education at risk.
-They are less likely to be able to participate in their education and other activities, and if they are, they are likely to feel distracted and unable to focus on reaching their full potential.
+A 2021 study conducted by the U by Kotex® brand revealed that two in five people have struggled to purchase period products, a 35% increase from the brand’s initial research in 2018.
+The study also uncovered how period poverty is disproportionately impacting Black and Latina people, as well as how COVID-19 exasperated this public health issue.
+When young women and girls don’t have access to period products, not only do they not feel protected, but it also puts their confidence, dignity and education at risk.
+They are less likely to be able to participate in their education, work and other activities, and if they are, they are likely to feel distracted and unable to focus on reaching their full potential.

 REQUEST a period+ Kit

-Atlanta GLOW is a proud member of the Alliance for Period Supplies and Georgia Stomp.
+Atlanta GLOW is a proud member of the Alliance for Period Supplies and the Georgia Stop Tax on Menstrual Products (STOMP) Coalition.
 The Alliance for Period Supplies is a national organization working to ensure that individuals in need have access to essential period products required to participate fully in daily life.
-Georgia Stomp is a statewide coalition of organizations formed to address the issues of menstrual equity and period poverty in Georgia.
+Georgia STOMP is a statewide coalition of organizations formed to address the issues of menstrual equity and period poverty in Georgia.
 Through these collaborations, we are engaged in training, outreach and non-lobbying advocacy work to educate and engage communities about the policies and key decisions affecting menstrual equity and period poverty.

 Become a Partner

-Working in partnership with local schools, colleges, shelters, pantries and community organizations, we are able to distribute thousands of period supplies to low-income women and girls in Georgia.
-If you are interested in becoming a distribution partner, you may complete our Period+ Product Request Form.
-If you are interested in organizing a toiletry/period supply drive on our behalf, please do not hesitate to Contact Us.
+Working in partnership with local schools, colleges, churches, shelters, pantries and community organizations, we are able to distribute thousands of period supplies to low-income women and girls in Georgia.
+If you are interested in becoming a distribution partner, you may complete our Period+ Program Partner Application.
+Our Distribution Partnership Agreement must be completed, signed and submitted with the request.